AelElliotBanyard/AelElliotBanyard/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on an Application for my Hobby
+- 🔭 I’m currently working on an Application for an E-Shop
-- 🌱 I’m currently learning how to make my own NPM packages
+- 🌱 I’m currently learning NextJS in more detail

 ## Socials: